Netherman2440/get_the_memo/README.md

 # Get The Memo 🎯

-Get The Memo is an AI-powered tool that automatically generates comprehensive memos from business meetings.
+Get The Memo is an AI-powered mobile application that automatically generates comprehensive memos from business meetings.
 It helps teams capture, organize, and share important information efficiently.

 ## 🚀 Features